December 16, 2012

 Following the gluttony of endless holiday partying, my body starts to respond in all sorts of frightening ways to the unusually large inputs of sugar, fat, caffeine and alcohol.
 Sure, we tell ourselves all those “bad-for-you-foods” don’t count during the holidays, but right after the season-of-too-much-cheer, everything counts (including the stuff we said didn’t count as we stuffed our pie holes with that totally unnecessary third slice of pie — for breakfast — topped with both whipping cream & ice cream…and maybe a dollop of marscapone since it was in the fridge…and a handful of Chex Mix from the container next to the pie plate…oh, and perhaps a couple of sausages…and heck, why not an eggnog latte with lots of rum to wash it all down?).

-So, if you’re feeling bloated, coated in sugar, dipped and fat fresh from the fryer.
-And, if you’re ready to set aside the holiday junk, consider these simple recipes to lighten up your meals and refresh your body!
+So, if you’re feeling bloated, coated in sugar, dipped in fat, and fresh from the fryer, and if you’re ready to set aside the holiday junk, consider these simple recipes to lighten up your meals and refresh your body!

 Oh, and for goodness sakes.
 Get out of those pajamas and go for a walk!
 You never know — that Lenten Rose or Yuletide Camellia might just be in bloom by now!